OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 ---
 - Microsoft 365

-> Note: If you do not have a Microsoft 365 subscription, you can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 subscription for development purposes.
+> Note: If you don't have a Microsoft 365 subscription, you can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 subscription for development purposes.

 ## Solution
 ---